ECSTeam/cloudfoundry-top-plugin/docs/faq.md

 `top` has been tested with over 30,000 events per second without dropping events.

-## Sometime when I run top, for the first few seconds I see garbage for the application name.
+## Sometimes when I run top, for the first few seconds I see garbage for the application name.
 Is this a bug?
 This is not a bug.
 When `top` starts, its goal is to start capturing events and to display data as quickly as possible.
 What you are seeing is not "garbage" but the application's GUID.
 In the background requests are made for metadata that help